epfl-ada/ada-2021-project-pyca/README.md

 [^Early-Predictions-of-Movie-Success]: https://arxiv.org/abs/1506.05382
 [^The-Power-of-Stars]: https://journals.sagepub.com/doi/10.1509/jmkg.71.4.102

 However, an important attribute in forecasting the box-office receipts has remained mostly unnoticed: what and how the main film crew claims in the media coverage.
 Not only the fame of a lead actor/director can influence the box office revenue, but also the public claims from the main film crew might shape the audience attitudes and intentions to watch movie.
-One salient research question in our study is to examine *whether the main film crew's quotations in the press trigger an increase in the box office revenues over time.* We will perform different machine learning methods with cross validation to show what kind of characteristics in the main film crew's quotation might predict the box-office success.
+One salient research question in our study is to examine *whether the main film crew's quotations in the press trigger an increase in the box office revenues over time.* We will perform different machine learning methods with cross validation to show what kind of characteristics in the main film crew's quotation might forecast the box-office success.

 ## Introduction